Compare the best internet service providers in Pittsburgh. Find fiber, cable, and wireless options. 8 providers compared, data updated August 2026.

 Downtown Pittsburgh & Oakland

 The urban core offers the most competitive internet market in Pittsburgh with both Xfinity cable and Verizon Fios fiber widely available.
 Oakland benefits from university demand with University of Pittsburgh and Carnegie Mellon driving infrastructure investment.
 Downtown's commercial density ensures premium service quality.
-These areas feature the fastest speeds available in Pittsburgh, with Verizon Fios delivering up to 2 Gbps symmetrical fiber and Xfinity providing 1200 Mbps cable service.
+These areas feature the fastest speeds available in Pittsburgh, with Verizon Fios delivering up to 2 Gbps symmetrical fiber.
+Xfinity providing 1200 Mbps cable service.

 ZIP Codes: 15201, 15206, 15213 (Excellent coverage, multiple providers)